 We offer four different Permaculture Design Certificate trainings:

-Standard PDC Twelve Day Training: this is the original format designed by Bill Mollison for the 72 hour course.
+Standard PDC 12-Day Training: this is the original format designed by Bill Mollison for the 72 hour course.

-Standard PDC Eight Day Training: because of time constraints for most folks (a twelve day course stretches out over two weeks) this training runs Saturday through Saturday (one week) and includes required pre-course study materials that must be completed prior to attending classes at the the educational site.
+Standard PDC 8-Day Training: because time constraints for many folks preclude them from taking a twelve day course that stretches out over two weeks, this training typically runs Saturday through Saturday (just one work week and the including weekends) and includes required pre-course study materials and exercises that must be completed prior to attending classes at the the educational site.

-Wild Permaculture: Permaculture Seen Through the Eyes of the Hunter-Gatherer (three day introductory training or eight day field course): The keys to Permaculture lie mainly in our ability to observe the landscape, to identify and utilize the resources at hand, located outside the backdoor.
-The hunter-gatherer relies completely on his ability to read the lay of the land and gather what is needed for food, medicine and utility.
+Wild Permaculture 8-Day Training: Permaculture Seen Through the Eyes of the Hunter-Gatherer: The keys to Permaculture lie mainly in our ability to observe the landscape, to identify and utilize the resources at hand, located outside the backdoor.
+The hunter-gatherer relies completely on his or her ability to read the lay of the land and gather what is needed for food, medicine and utility.
 A hunter-gatherer gardener gathers plants and animals from the wild, fibers, building materials, water, etc., and creates the practical devices needed for sustenance, warmth and pleasure.
-This course, “Wild Permaculture”, is a complete Permaculture Design Certificate course and takes place completely outdoors through the lifeways and folkways of the hunter-gatherer.
+This course, “Wild Permaculture”, is a complete Permaculture Design Certificate course and takes place completely outdoors allowing the students to learn and experience Permaculture through the lifeways and folkways of the hunter-gatherer.